RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 - [In v6.0.20]({{<relref "/rs/release-notes/rs-6-0-20-april-2021.md">}}), the SASL-based LDAP mechanism was deprecated in favor of a new [RBAC-based approach]({{<relref "/rs/security/ldap/">}}).
 As of v.6.2.4, support for the older mechanism has been removed.

     For help migrating to the LDAP-based mechanism, see [Migrate to role-based LDAP]({{<relref "/rs/security/ldap/migrate-to-role-based-ldap.md">}}).

+- Following the EOL declaration of Open stack swift, it was removed as a target for backup and export.

 ## Features and enhancements

 ### Internode encryption

-Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan (the admin console) and the data plane (Redis clients, the OSS Cluster API, and the REST API):
+Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane:

 {{<image filename="images/rs/internode-encryption.png" alt="This diagram shows how internode encryption secures communication on the control plane and the dataplane." >}}{{< /image >}}